-Perched high above the mystical Phobjikha Valley, Gangtey Lodge, a luxurious Bhutanese Farmhouse is the ideal springboard to Himalayan adventures.
-All 12 suites each have a cosy fireplace, elegant furnishings in a palette of earthen tones, under-floor heating, free-standing baths and wood burners.
-In the main part of the lodge, which is rustic and homely, one will find an incredible terrace with magnificent views over the valley, artwork and carvings that have been created by local artists and paintings that reflect the beauty of the valley below.
+Perched high above the mystical Phobjikha Valley, Gangtey Lodge, a luxurious Bhutanese Farmhouse, is the ideal springboard to Himalayan adventures.
+All 12 suites each offer a cosy fireplace, elegant furnishings in a palette of earthen tones, under-floor heating and free-standing baths.
+In the main part of the lodge, the terrace boasts magnificent views over the valley, and artwork and carvings from local artists reflect the beauty of the valley below.

-The lodge doesn’t have a dedicated restaurant, so the living room doubles up as a place to gather for drinks and dinner.
-Chef Adrian Bradbent's extensive previous experience under the instruction of a Michelin starred chef is evident in the cuisine at the lodge, with a creative spin placed on ingredients sourced from the surrounding valleys.
-There is no bar to speak of, yet the magnificent terrace which wraps itself gently around the outside of the buildings act as the go-to place, where in summer months, one can watch the sun slip behind the clouds and in the cooler months, be wrapped up in thick blankets and stay warm from the flames one of the outdoor fire pits.
+Though the lodge does not have a formal restaurant, the welcoming living room doubles up as a place to gather for drinks and dinner.
+The chef's previous extensive experience under the instruction of a Michelin starred chef is evident in the cuisine at the lodge, with a creative spin placed on ingredients sourced from the surrounding valleys.
+There is no bar to speak of, yet the magnificent terrace which wraps itself gently around the outside of the buildings acst as the go-to place where, in summer months, one can watch the sun slip behind the clouds and, in the cooler months, be wrapped up in thick blankets and stay warm from the flames of the outdoor fire pits.

-Activities from the lodge range from morning evenings prayers and blessings at the 17th century Gangtey Monastery, adventures deep into the valley on foot or on bicycles, a visit to the Black Neck Crane centre, a signature hot stone bath and treatments in a simple building of stone and timber or if one wishes, in the privacy of ones’ own room.
+Activities from the lodge range from morning and evening prayers and blessings at the 17th century Gangtey Monastery, adventures deep into the valley on foot or on bicycles, a visit to the Black Neck Crane centre or a signature hot stone bath.
 There are also traditional Bhutanese games like archery and darts available.

 The idea for Red Savannah was always based on a clear market need.
 A small team of the most experienced travel designers, supported by the latest technology and delivered with the lightest touch.
 In short, a travel company redefined for the 21st century.